scutisorex/xct_workshop_092026/README.md

 # XCT PROCESSING WORKSHOP - SEPTEMBER 2026

-Hi everybody, and welcome to the main page for our 3DSlicer workshop!
+Hi everybody, and welcome to the main page for our XCT workshop!
 Thanks for joining me to learn about how to make the most of your CT data using open-source tools.

 <p align = "center">
 <img src="images/BATSKULL.png">